AustinWise/DllInjectionPoc/README.md

-This is a DLL injection in programs created using .NET when built in singlefile mode.
+This is a DLL injection in programs created using .NET 7 under the following
+conditions:
+* They use the QUIC protocol (which is a preview feature)
+* They publish as a self-contained program

+The problem is that if an attacker is able to place a DLL with the name `WINMM.dll` next to the `msquic.dll` deployed as part of .NET 7, it would be loaded instead of the correct one System32.

 This was tested with .NET 7.0.5.